bbannier/zeek-websocket-rs/README.md

 The clients sends a list of topics for subscription.
 The server responds with an ACK message.

+<div class="warning">Clients can only publish to topics they are subscribed to.</div>

 ```no_run
 # use tungstenite::connect;
 # let uri = "ws://127.0.0.1:4711/v1/messages/json";